Networking and socialising

 Build good relationships with your professors

-Your professors, teachers or tutors are very likely to have great industry connections.
+Your professors, teachers or tutors are likely to have great industry connections.
 With years of experience under their belt, they know the ins and outs of a particular area that could be of interest to you.
 They can also provide access to networking events, first-hand information about internship opportunities, or career updates in the line of work you want to pursue.
-Your lecturers are a great source of advice and guidance, so make sure you take advantage of their assistance.
+Plus, your lecturers are a great source of advice and guidance, so make sure you take advantage of their assistance.

 Participate in networking events